ppaluchowski64/LibreConnect/README.md

 - pairing desktop and mobile devices on the same network
 - sharing files directly between paired devices
 - streaming camera data securely over the local network
-- syncing notifications across platforms
+- syncing notifications and clipboard content across platforms
+- using a phone as a media remote, remote keyboard, and presenter controller
+- accessing Android SMS conversations from the desktop app
+- triggering Find My Phone actions on a paired mobile device
 - doing all of the above with end-to-end encrypted transport and local-first architecture

 ## Core functionalities